Charles B. Schudson

-Charles Benjamin Schudson (born 1950) is a Wisconsin Reserve Judge Emeritus, law professor, judicial educator, keynote speaker, and author.
+Charles Benjamin Schudson (born 1950) is a retired American lawyer, jurist, and author from Milwaukee, Wisconsin.
+He served 12 years as a judge of the Wisconsin Court of Appeals, and served 10 years before that as a Wisconsin circuit court judge in Milwaukee County.
+He previously served as an assistant district attorney in Milwaukee.

 Biography

 Schudson was born in Milwaukee, Wisconsin, in 1950.
 He is a graduate of Dartmouth College (Class of 1972) and the University of Wisconsin Law School.
 Schudson and his wife, Karen, have two children and five grandchildren.